-The Nachbarschaftsakademie (NAK) was created in 2015 as a self-organized platform for collective learning, bringing together critical artistic practices and urban and rural activism.
-The NAK is an educational project bound up with an ecosystem of other projects that share similar goals in Berlin’s Prinzessinnengarten – guiding an eco-social practice over time.
+The Nachbarschaftsakademie (NAK, 2015-2019) was created as a self-organized platform for collective learning, bringing together critical artistic practices and urban and rural activism.
+The NAK was an educational project with base in Prinzessinnengarten by Moritzplatz, bound up with an ecosystem of other projects that share similar goals – guiding an eco-social practice over time.

 Growing From the Ruins of ModernityProgram 2019

 The global ecological crisis and its social repercussions raise questions also about new forms of education.
 Which kind of future are we learning for – a future in which we share the responsibility for life on this planet or a future of accelerated destruction?
 In 2015 the ›Nachbarschaftsakademie‹ began experimenting with self-organised forms of learning, between activism and art.
 In summer 2019, under the title Growing From the Ruins of Modernity, a curriculum for a permanent place of life-long learning will be developed – for the next 99 years – at the community garden in Kreuzberg.
 Learning, in our book, means contributing collectively and joyfully to forms of co-existence in which human beings and the biosphere are not exploited.

 Marco Claussen and Åsa Sonjasdotter

 in EVERYTHING GARDENS!

 Ed.
 Herbst, Marc and Teran, Michelle.
 Adocs.
 2019.